h1d31n455/MasterOfYourProcess/README.md

 [If u find any Skill you will find a way to tell me or add it your self]

-[list of skill all skills https://github.com/h1d31n455/MasterOfYourProcess/wiki/DickVayne-Skill-list]
+[list of all skills https://github.com/h1d31n455/MasterOfYourProcess/wiki/DickVayne-Skill-list]